Snownee/Loquat/docs/triggering-events.md

 ## UUID

 You can use UUID to specify a specific area in event.
-UUID can be copied from the `/loquat nearby` command.
+UUID can be copied from the `/loquat list` command.

 ```js
 // server script